evennia/evennia/docs/sphinx/source/wiki/DirectoryOverview.rst

 directories.
 When you have run Evennia at least once you will find that there will also be ``.pyc`` files appearing, these are pre-compiled binary versions of the ``.py`` files to speed up execution.

+The file ``ev.py`` is important to remember.
+This is the home of Evennia's flat API, essentially a set of shortcuts to various important places in ``src/``.
+By importing ``ev`` from your code in ``game/`` you have access to most important Evennia systems without *having* to know where everything is located, as described in the following sections.

 The ``docs/`` directory
 -----------------------